contensis/contensis.github.io/api/delivery-api/accessing-entries/dotnet/entry-get-dotnet.md

 ## Get by Guid Id

-Gets an entry by it's Guid identifier
+Gets an entry by its Guid identifier

 ### Syntax